grafana/grafana-app-sdk/examples/operator/simple/README.md

 $ kubectl create -f example.yaml
 ```

 You should see a log line for the added resource.
-The "noisy" part comes next, as you'll see repeated log lines for
-near-constant updates by kubernetes itself.
-These are all metadata updates, and can be filtered in a practical setting.
-For examples of such filtering, see the [opinionated](../opinionated/README.md) or `/example/operator/boilerplate`
-examples.

-Finally, you can delete the custom resource and see the delete event with
+You can delete the custom resource and see the delete event with

 ```shell
 $ kubectl delete BasicCustomResource test-resource